kellyluo25/recollectives/_posts/2022-10-29-restless-and-chaotic.md

 Then the first episode came out in late August to above-average positive sentiment, and I largely ignored it.
 The episodes premiered every Sunday, and out of a stubborn, perverse curiosity, I'd roam the Sunday night commentary on Twitter.
 Just to see how poorly a follow-up adaptation could fare.
 I was vaguely familiar with characters who didn't make sense to me, and had some recognition of the actors garnering acclaim for their performances.
 The moments the internet was reacting to and fixated on didn't make sense in a vacuum.
 I'd see clips of it appear on my timeline, interests of my interests completing the closed loop.
 Here I am, having lived alongside the last stretch of the first season in another cultural moment of ours.
 I forgot how fun it follow watercooler television every weekend.

 I think I'm mad about how much I enjoyed this.
 As if it had no right to be as compelling as it was.
-They did time jumps and recast two of their most prominent actors and shrunk the political subterfuge down to a family, yet they still pulled it off.
+They did time jumps and recast two leading actors and shrunk the political subterfuge down to a single family, yet they still pulled it off.
 The joke is on me, I get it; they really did it.

 <!--more-->